codeinter-net/Storyz/README.md

 # storyz
-Story creation studio
-Written in C++ with FLTK library
+Story creation studio Written in C++ with FLTK library
-Enjoy